John Milledge: The University of Georgia

 University of Georgia (incorporated January 27, 1785).
 On July 25, 1801, Milledge bought with his own money some land on the Oconee River for the school, and named the surrounding area Athens, in honor of the city of Plato's Academy.

-John Milledge Hall (circa 1921 as a male dormitory) at the University of Georgia, now houses the Division of Academic Enhancement and the Regents' Center for Learning Disorders.
+John Milledge Hall (circa 1921 as a male dormitory) at the University of Georgia, now houses the Office for Student Success and Achievement and the Regents' Center for Learning Disorders.

 Death and legacy

 After retiring from the United States Senate, Milledge returned home, to live out his final years at his plantation near Augusta, Georgia.
 He died there, February 9, 1818, and was buried in Summerville Cemetery in that same city.

 Milledge Avenue in downtown Athens is named for him.
+Milledge Avenue in the Grant Park neighborhood of Atlanta is also named for him.
 Milledge Road in Augusta is also named for him.

 John Milledge Academy in Milledgeville is named for John Milledge.